MINER: Multiscale Implicit Neural Representations: Experimental Results

 \section{Experimental Results}

 \paragraph{Baselines.} For fitting to images and 3D volumes, we compared MINER against SIREN~\cite{sitzmann2020implicit}, KiloNeRF~\cite{reiser2021kilonerf}, and ACORN~\cite{martel2021acorn}.
 We also compared MINER Against convolutional occuppancy networks~\cite{peng2020convolutional} for 3D volumes.
-We used code from the respective authors and optimized the training parameters to ensure a fair comparison.
+We used code from the respective authors and optimized the training parameters for a fair comparison.

 \paragraph{Training details.} We implemented MINER with the PyTorch~\cite{NEURIPS2019_9015} framework.
-Multiple MLPs were trained efficiently using the block matrix multiplication function (\verb*|torch.bmm|) and hence we required no complex coding outside stock pytorch implementations.
+Multiple MLPs were trained efficiently using the block matrix multiplication function (\verb*|torch.bmm|) and hence, we required no complex coding outside of stock PyTorch implementations.
 All our models were trained on a system unit equipped with Intel Xeon 8260 running at 2.4Ghz, 128GB RAM, and NVIDIA GeForce RTX 2080 Ti with 12GB memory.
+For all experiments, we excluded any time taken by logging activities such as saving models, images, meshes, and computing intermittent metrics such as PSNR and IoU.

 \paragraph{Fitting images.} We split up RGB images into $32\times32\times3$ patches at all spatial scales.
-For each patch and at each scale, we trained a single MLP with four layers with sinusoidal activation function.
+For each patch and at each scale, we trained a single MLP with two hidden layers and sinusoidal activation function~\cite{sitzmann2020implicit}.
 We fixed the number of features to be $20$ for each layer.
+We did not add any further positional encoding.
 We used the ADAM~\cite{kingmaB14} optimizer with a learning rate of $5\times10^{-4}$ and an exponential decay with $\gamma = 0.999$.
 At each scale, we trained either for 500 epochs, or until the change in loss function was greater than $2\times10^{-7}$.
 We used an $\ell_2$ loss function at all scales with no additional prior.
+We pruned a block from the training pipeline if the block MSE was smaller than $10^{-4}$.
+Similarly, a block was not added at the starting of the training process if the block MSE was smaller than $10^{-4}$ The effect of block-stopping threshold is analyzed in the supplementary material.